jman717/QueueObj/README.md

 * func_all - process functions to all added objects.
 * top_one - process only the object in the 0(zero) position of the process array.
 * bottom_one - process only the object in the last position of the process array.
+* array - process object functions in an array.

 Installation
 ---------